-Martin City is lucky to have a strong relationship with the KCMO Police Department and now we’re even luckier to have KCPD Officer Aaron Whitehead assigned to be our new evening Community Interaction Officer (CIO)!
+Martin City is lucky to have a strong relationship with the KCMO Police Department and now we’re even luckier to have KCPD Officer Aaron Whitehead assigned as our new evening Community Interaction Officer (CIO)!
 The KCMO Police Department established the CIO program to help build positive relationships between police officers and community members and currently has twelve CIOs on staff in Kansas City.

 After 15 years as a patrolman at KCPD’s South Patrol Division, Whitehead said he is looking forward to working with the community in a new way.

 “My goal is to build bridges between community members and police officers so we all trust each other more,” said Whitehead.
 “I hope to find new ways to work together to make South Kansas City a safer place for everyone.”